-"We have to prevent transmission going from urban to rural," Prof. Babu, who is trained in Epidemiology (MPH and PhD) from University of California Los Angeles (UCLA), said.
+“We have to prevent transmission going from urban to rural,” Prof. Babu, who is trained in Epidemiology (MPH and Ph.D.) from the University of California Los Angeles (UCLA), said.

 My sense is we will continue with the lower trajectory.

-Only thing is we should not let our guard down now.
-We should continue with the same seriousness with which we started, he said, adding, Bengaluru was not that much affected as Delhi or Mumbai because the city enforced strict controlling early.
+The only thing is we should not let our guard down now.
+We should continue with the same seriousness with which we started, he said, adding, that Bengaluru was not as much affected as Delhi or Mumbai because the city enforced strict control early.

 He said strict measures should be taken wherever population density was high.
 Containment measures in slums should be stronger because of overcrowding there, he said.